DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Actions
 ~~~~~~~

 Each possible action is represented by a type.
-Some have associated
+An action can have an associated configuration object.
-configuration structures.
 Several actions combined in a list can be assigned
 to a flow rule and are performed in order.

 They fall in three categories: